cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/index.md

 ## Next up

-Dive into developing a GUI in the [next section](./external-gui.md) before integrating CosmJS and Keplr into the GUI and working on a backend script for game indexing.
+Before you dive into [developing a GUI](./3-external-gui.md), take a look at creating objects and messages.
+Later, you get to integrate CosmJS and Keplr into the GUI and work on a backend script for game indexing.

 ## Developer Resources